The Tsunami

 Water at about 3ft

-The water was moving with a great power, rising quickly and there was clearly nothing I could do for those screaming.
-In the immensity of what was happening, I envisioned that the water would continue to rise until my second story unit, about 15 feet off the ground, was flooded.
-I thought I must save my computer, because there was so much work, so many pictures and writing in it.
-I quickly wrapped it in a plastic bag, while hearing the water of the ocean continue to come in.
+The water was moving with a great power, rising quickly, and there was clearly nothing I could do for those screaming.
+In the immensity of what was happening, I envisioned that the water would continue to rise until my second-story unit, about 15 feet off the ground, was flooded.
+I thought I must save my computer because there was so much work, so many pictures and writing on it.
+I quickly wrapped it in a plastic bag while hearing the water of the ocean continue to come in.
 Then I wrapped that bag in another and made what I thought to be a watertight seal around it.
-Finally I fit the computer all wrapped, into its carrying case to protect it.
-I did the same with my camera and then ran back out onto the porch to consider if I should jump into the water now with my computer and camera and be carried inland or should I wait and see.
+Finally, I fit the computer all wrapped into its carrying case to protect it.
+I did the same with my camera and then ran back out onto the porch to consider if I should jump into the water now with my computer and camera and be carried inland or if I should wait and see.

-The screaming of the women in the various downstairs cottages intensified and I was awestruck with the immensity of the whole thing.
+The screaming of the women in the various downstairs cottages intensified, and I was awestruck by the immensity of the whole thing.
 I thought that this awe, this complete awe-full humility in the face of overwhelming force, must be what other people feel when they witness a great natural disaster.
-I also thought that my relative ability to consider all this could end any minute now, when I was forced to jump into the surging water below and enter into a struggle just to stay alive.
+I also thought that my relative ability to consider all this could end any minute now when I was forced to jump into the surging water below and enter into a struggle just to stay alive.

-As I considered all this, I was standing on the porch, looking at the ocean rushing in below, hearing the screaming women and in a state of calm excitement.
-Then, I noticed that the water seemed to pause for a second, that the ocean was no longer rushing in.
+As I considered all this, I was standing on the porch, looking at the ocean rushing in below, hearing the screaming women, and in a state of calm excitement.
+Then, I noticed that the water seemed to pause, and it seemed like the ocean was no longer rushing in.
 The water was about six feet high below me, which meant that a surge of around 15 feet had come in off the ocean.
 Then the water started to reverse and go back to the ocean.
 At this point I thought, 'I must use my camera', and went back, took it out of the plastic bag and then ran back out onto the porch and started taking pictures.

 The screaming stopped as the water began to recede.
 Soon, I heard the shouts of men from the hotel that were coming to check on people.
-I caught their eyes from my porch and gave a thumbs up and shouted for them to check the people down below.
-The water went down from 6-feet to 2 feet in about two minutes and then simply disappeared, except for large pools of water over the property in another few minutes.
-The people, women and families who had almost drowned below came out of their rooms and began to wade over towards the main buildings, the women and children crying as they went.
+I caught their eyes from my porch, gave a thumbs up, and shouted for them to check the people down below.
+The water went down from 6 feet to 2 feet in about two minutes and then simply disappeared, except for large pools of water over the property in another few minutes.
+The people, women, and families who had almost drowned below came out of their rooms and began to wade over toward the main buildings, the women and children crying as they went.

 Tsunami on the way out

-There were a group of older men standing where their huts had been
+There was a group of older men standing where their huts had been

-I began to take some pictures and one of the young men reacted angrily to me and began to yell at me almost screaming as if this had been my fault, It was only at this point, that I realized the catastrophe that had just happened all up and down the coast of India.
-(It was not for another day that I would realize how large an area had been affected and how many lives had been lost).
+I began to take some pictures, and one of the young men reacted angrily to me and began to yell at me, almost screaming as if this had been my fault; it was only at this point that I realized the catastrophe that had just happened all up and down the coast of India.
+(It was not until another day that I realized how large an area had been affected and how many lives had been lost).

 I turned away from photographing and again took in what had happened to his village, it was gone, all the huts and houses gone, the boats all gone, the motors all gone, the nets mostly gone, I saw one boat floating out at sea, unmanned.
 The very old people were gone.
 The very young people were gone.
 Their life, as they knew it, had just been destroyed.
 I realized that this was happening up and down the Indian coastline and that a very big disaster was occurring.

-I put away my camera and began to help them pull in their nets from the surf.
-It was hard work and I felt my back begin to go out.
+I put away my camera and began helping them pull in their nets from the surf.
+It was hard work, and I felt my back begin to go out.
 I finished the one net I was helping with and just began to walk away.
 I left them to their fate.

-There were to be several more Tidal Swells that came in that day in a time frame of less than two hours.
+Several more Tidal Swells came in that day in less than two hours.
 After the first Tsunami, I had a driver take me to the town of Mamallapuram.
-Below you can see the ocean beginning to go out again in this picture.
+Below, you can see the ocean beginning to go out again in this picture.

-I was concerned that these first large swells of the ocean were to be followed with a huge, massive Tidal Wave like you see in the movies.
-It was only after the first tidal wave, when people observed that the ocean was beginning to go out again, that they realized it was a tidal wave.
-Most of the people in this picture fled off the beach after the first people started running.
+I was concerned that these first large swells of the ocean were to be followed by a huge, massive Tidal Wave like you see in the movies.
+It was only after the first tidal wave that people observed that the ocean was beginning to go out again, and they realized it was a tidal wave.
+Most people in this picture fled off the beach after some people started running inland.

 Boats washed up into the town of Mamallapuram several miles away.